Skip to content

 Gas Generator Solutions (GGS) is a privately owned, independent organization established to provide Lab Managers with single point of contact for the Servicing and Repair of ANY Laboratory Gas Generator within their facility, independent of b ...

-On October 19, 2025, Gas Generator Solutions appeared on the leak site of the Qilin ransomware group after the company’s internal files were exfiltrated during a ransomware attack.
+On October 19, 2025, Gas Generator Solutions appeared on the leak site of the Qilin ransomware group after the company’s internal files were allegedly exfiltrated during a ransomware attack.
 The privately owned UK-based firm provides laboratory gas generator servicing and repair; public reporting indicates that customer and employee records were among the stolen data now hosted on the dark web.

 Available reporting describes the incident as a classic ransomware deployment in which attackers first gained access, exfiltrated files, and then encrypted systems.
 The Qilin group published a sample of the stolen material on its leak portal, a standard pressure tactic when victims do not pay.
 No exact victim count has been released, but the nature of a service company’s internal files suggests the breach includes names, contact details, addresses, and possibly payment or contract information tied to laboratories, universities, and research facilities across the UK and beyond.
-The leak site entry carries today’s date, confirming the data became public on 19 October 2025.
+The leak site entry carries today’s date, claiming the data became public on 19 October 2025.

 Why This Matters for You and Your Family